 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy shares many of the same qualities as Chapter 11 bankruptcy.
-In this scenario, you will pay off your debts over three to five years.
-This process is designed to allow individuals with a “normal income” to pay off their debts.
+You will pay off your debts over three to five years in this scenario.
+This process allows individuals with a “normal income” to pay off their debts.

 You do not need to memorize each chapter of bankruptcy and what they entail.
 Your lawyer can do that for you.
 With a Clermont bankruptcy lawyer, you can focus your time and emotional energy on stabilizing your life.
 All the while, our team can work to get you a “clean slate.”